EthanC2/leetspeak/README.md

 let nonrandom_translation = leetspeak::translate_with_level(text, Level::One);
 assert_eq!(nonrandom_translation, r#"5ph1nx 0f 814ck qu427z, jud93 my v0w"#);

-//Custom leetspeak translation.
+//Custom leetspeak translation (case-insensitive).
 Characters not in the hashmap are not changed. let mapping = std::collections::HashMap::from([
     ('a', String::from("4")),
     ('c', String::from("<")),